waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
 - **Defeated Trainers:** Defeated trainers do NOT respawn, but they ARE impassable obstacles that block movement.
-My previous assumption that they were traversable was incorrect and has been disproven by observation.
+My previous assumption that they were traversable was incorrect and has been disproven by in-game testing at (7,11) on Victory Road 1F.

 # III.
 Puzzle Mechanics & Key Discoveries